 Hopefully, the water temperature will be between 24-26ºC during whale shark season… but if cooler currents are prevailing, which does happen quite regularly, it can drop to around 20ºC.
 Eep.
 I wear a 5 mm Bare Reactive wetsuit, with an Adrenalin rash shirt and a Sharkskin hooded vest for additional warmth.
 Be aware that you might get cooler waters elsewhere on your itinerary, so a 7 mm wetsuit is a good plan if you tend to feel the cold.

 You’ll probably want to maximize in-water time at Darwin, so – if you’re a heavy breather – it’s worth checking in advance if 15l tanks are available on your vessel.
 You’ll usually be in 15-25 m depth, so Nitrox can significantly extend your bottom time too, particularly towards your 4th dive at the end of the day.
+Of course, you’ll want a good dive computer to keep watch on your no-deco limits.

 Visibility has varied from around 5 m to well over 40 m when I’ve been at Darwin.
 It’s impossible to predict far in advance, as it’ll depend on the current and other conditions.
 And speaking of current…